dendeaisd/MiniRT/README.md

 💡 **TIP**: You can create **any scene** you want, by following the above requirements and specified ranges for the numbers.<br>

 ### ❗ Error Handling:
-> You can browse many cases of [invalid scene files](https://github.com/dendeaisd/MiniRT/tree/main/scenes/invalid) and run them according to the [Usage](https://github.com/dendeaisd/MiniRT?tab=readme-ov-file#-usage) instructions, to check the Error messages we provide.
+> You can browse many cases of [invalid scene files](https://github.com/dendeaisd/MiniRT/tree/main/scenes/invalid) and run them according to the [Usage 🚀 ](https://github.com/dendeaisd/MiniRT?tab=readme-ov-file#--usage) instructions, to check the Error messages we provide.
 - Running the program with more than 3 arguments, or less than 2.
 - Empty or unexisting .rt file
 - Wrong extension of file, like `.txt`